icerpc/icerpc-docs/pages/docs/icerpc-core/ice-protocol/protocol-frames.md

 }
 ```

+IceRPC always encodes the path, fragment and operation of the _current_ incoming request in RequestFailedData when
+sending a response with status code ServiceNotFound or OperationNotFound in an ice response frame.

+When IceRPC receives an ice response with a NotExist reply status, it decodes the RequestFailedData to create the
+response's error message and then discards this RequestFailedData.

+_Error message_

+When the response's status code is ApplicationError, ServiceNotFound or OperationNotFound, the ice protocol does not
+provide a mechanism to transmit the response's error message.
+As a result, the error message is not sent to the peer
+or received from the peer with these status codes.

 ## Encapsulation

 An encapsulation is a holder for a request or response payload.
-In addition to the payload itself, it encodes the
+It holds the payload and encodes the payload size (as
-payload size (as the encapsulation size, equal to the payload size plus 6) and an encoding version:
+the encapsulation size, equal to the payload size plus 6) and an encoding version:

 ```slice
 encoding = Slice1